Designer to Photographer: David Lund

-Professional liquid photographer David Lund’s nine-year career has been a rollercoaster journey.
+Professional liquid photographer David Lund’s career has been a rollercoaster journey.

 A Hasselblad demonstration at Falmouth Art College almost 10 years ago proved to be the turning point for David, who until then had enjoyed a successful career as a designer.

 Driven by his existing passion for photography and curiosity for the brand, David was soon sold and just a few days later was the proud owner of a new Hasselblad and lens.
 The decision to dive into his new career head first was a major change and he admitted it had been a steep learning curve since then, having spent the first three years learning as much as he could.